dwyl/learn-environment-variables/README.md

 Learn how to use Environment Variables keep your secret keys safe & secure!

 ![rainforest environment](http://i.imgur.com/aL1qD74.jpg)
 <sup>*random picture of a rainforest river ... environment ... get it? ... tenuous connection?
-Hey, I liked it! hope you do too!
-Now, on with the tutorial!* </sup>
+I liked it! hope you do too!* </sup>

 ## *Why*?